Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2020-01-17-Centersymmetric_phase.md

 layout: post
 title: Is it really necessary to have a centrosymmetric structure to calculate the macroscopic polarization?
 date: 2020-01-17
+categories: Post
+description: The short answer to the question is, No, it is actually not necessary.
+But in order for this to be done, one needs to be extra careful.
 tags: VASP Polarization
-categories: Post
-description: No, it is actually not necessary.
-But in order to calculate this, one needs to be extra careful.
 ---

 ## Background